bcmi/DreamCom-Image-Composition/README.md

 ## Code and Model

-This work is still in progress.
-We will release code and model when they are ready.
+Our code is based on the basic code from the [diffusers library](https://github.com/huggingface/diffusers).
+Also, our model's format follows the rules set by the diffusers framework.

+1. Dependencies

+    *   Python == 3.8
+    *   Pytorch == 1.11.0
+    *   Run

+        ```bash
+         conda env create -f environment.yml
+        ```
+2. Download Models

+    Please download the base model to the `diffusers-v1-5-inpaint/` folder.

+    *   Our model is based on [runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting).
+3. Dataset

+    You can download our MureCom Dataset, and put it under the folder `MureCom/` for training and testing.
+4. Train

+    You can execute the following code snippet to initiate the training process for a model.
+This model is specifically designed to establish a correlation between the unique train located in the `MureCom/Train/fg1` directory and the concept represented by `"a photo of sks train"`.
+The trained model will be subsequently stored within the `models/` directory.

+    ```bash
+    accelerate launch --num_processes=1 train.py --fg_name fg1 --image_num 5 --package_name="Train" --class_name="train" --pretrained_model_name_or_path="diffusers-v1-5-inpaint"  --instance_data_dir="MureCom/" --output_dir="models/" --instance_prompt="a photo of sks " --background_prompt="background" --resolution=512 --train_batch_size=1 --learning_rate=5e-6 --lr_scheduler="constant" --lr_warmup_steps=0 --max_train_steps=400 --gradient_accumulation_steps=1
+    ```
+5. Test

+    You can execute the code provided below to utilize our recently trained model for generating sks train against the backgrounds found in the `MureCom/Train/bg` directory.
+The generated results will be appropriately stored in the corresponding location within the `MureCom/Train/result/fg1/` directory.

+    ```bash
+    python test.py --background_prompt="background" --do_crop --package_name="Train" --fg_name fg1 --image_num 5 --class_name="train"
+    ```
+6. Train and test for all instances in MureCom

+    ```bash
+    bash train_and_test.sh
+    ```

-Currently, we finetune the text-guided inpainting model from https://huggingface.co/runwayml/stable-diffusion-inpainting.
+Currently, we finetune the text-guided inpainting model from <https://huggingface.co/runwayml/stable-diffusion-inpainting>.
 However, the performance of this model is unsatisfactory.
 A better text-guided inpainting model is in high demand.

 ## Experiments